Animesh Gupta

 March 2021 - June 2021

-Face-X: Added NasNet and Xception model architecture for Face Recognition.
+- Face-X: Implemented NasNet and Xception for face recognition.
 [PRs]

 Research Engineer, Minus Zero